 The electric power companies are also continuing to strive to maintain and improve the efficiency of thermal power plants by introducing highly efficient plants of the latest design, replacing aging thermal power plants, choosing highly efficient equipment when introducing new equipment, and appropriate operation and maintenance of the existing equipment.
-We are pursuing innovation and adoption of a wide range of technologies including hydrogen/ammonia generation, CCUS and carbon recycling, without betting exclusively on one to realize thermal power decarbonization.
+We are pursuing adoption of a wide range of technologies including hydrogen/ammonia generation, CCUS and carbon recycling, without betting exclusively on one to realize thermal power decarbonization.

-Currently operating state-of-the-art gas turbine combined cycle power plants have achieved the world's highest level of

-62% (LHV; maximum in the design value range) in thermal efficiency by, for example, raising the combustion temperature at the gas turbines.
-(Tohoku Electric Power Company's Joetsu Thermal Power Station Unit 1 has recorded the world's highest thermal efficiency of 63.62% (LHV) (as of January 2023))
+Currently operating state-of-the-art gas turbine combined cycle power plants have achieved the world's highest efficiency of 63.62% (LHV; maximum in the design value range) in thermal efficiency by, for example, raising the combustion temperature at the gas turbines.
+(Tohoku Electric Power Company's Joetsu Thermal Power Station Unit 1 (as of January 2023))